Dashcam Video Shows Man Belly-Flopping Onto Hood of Wisconsin Patrol Car

 Dashcam video posted to a Wisconsin police department’s Facebook page shows a man who had allegedly been drinking belly-flopping onto the hood of a patrol car on New Year’s Eve.

-“Not a good start to 2017,” for the City of Menasha Police Department, officials wrote in their Facebook post.
+“Not a good start to 2017,” City of Menasha Police Department officials wrote in their Facebook post.

 Police said a 25-year-old man first jumped onto a vehicle and officers responded to the scene.